 The Ledger Nano X also has more storage than its predecessor.
 That means you can store up to 100 apps on the device at the same time.
-This is a massive pain point on the Ledger Nano S, which doesn’t allow you to store as many apps at the same time.
+This was a massive pain point on the Ledger Nano S – which doesn’t allow you to store anywhere near as many apps at the same time.

 You’ll only be able to access cryptocurrencies supported by Ledger Live via Bluetooth.
-The list of cryptocurrencies supported via Ledger Live is growing all the time and includes the most popular cryptocurrencies like Bitcoin (BTC), Ethereum (ETH), and ERC-20 Tokens.
+The list of cryptocurrencies supported via Ledger Live is growing all the time and currently includes 27 cryptocurrencies and more than 1000 tokens.

 To manage cryptocurrencies not supported on Ledger Live, you’ll need to connect it to your desktop via USB.